Analysing experiences of mysticism.

 4.3Â Â I accepted the verdict

-The incident with the pastor, mentioned above, is included under Heading 5.2 in the article, âMessages of knowledgeâ.
 Effectively, the clergyman passed on a message to me, from God, making it clear that I had actually experienced him there in that ‘mystical experience’.
-And look, I had no idea that bit of advice was coming my way, at the time, let me tell you!Â
+And look, I had no idea that bit of advice was coming my way, at the time, let me tell you!
+The pastor just pointed his finger directly at me and simply said the words that God had placed in his mind.

 In all honesty I could, like a Zen Buddhist, have just accepted what I had learnt from those early mystical experiences as all there was to know of God!
 Instead, due to my additional experiences of a âpersonalâ God within Christianity, I also have a practical understanding of other aspects of him.